mheinzel/correct-optimisations/thesis-defence/slides.md

 ### Discussion
   - implemented for de Bruijn (incl. annotated) and co-de-Bruijn
     - exact phrasing of signatures has a big impact
+  - maintaining the co-de-Bruijn structure is especially cumbersome
   - progress with co-de-Bruijn proof, but messy and unfinished

-. . .

-  - generally similar conclusions as from DBE
-  - re-ordering context does not interact nicely with thinnings
-  - maintaining the co-de-Bruijn structure is especially cumbersome
   - for more details, see thesis